benjmndx/benjmndx.github.io/index.md

 > 3. The importance of microlearning, interactive content, and mobile-friendly formats.
 > 4. Addressing Gen Z's heightened stress levels and desire for meaningful work through personalized learning paths.
 > 5. Strategies for engaging Gen Z employees to foster retention and organizational growth.
 > </details>

-### *Generation Z Says They Work the Hardest, But Only When They Want To*
-> **Article**: <a href="https://www.shrm.org/topics-tools/news/employee-relations/generation-z-says-work-hardest-want-to" target="_blank">https://www.shrm.org/topics-tools/news/employee-relations/generation-z-says-work-hardest-want-to</a><br>
-> <br>
-> Discover how the 'always connected' generation views themselves as the most hardworking generation and how they are reshaping workplace expectations with a blend of hard work, digital savvy, and a non-negotiable demand for work-life balance.
-> <details>
->  <summary><kbd> <br> Summary <br> </kbd></summary>
->
-> 1. Generation Z are committed, but their commitment comes with a catch: they refuse to work outside their preferred times.
-> 2. Despite being digital natives, Gen Z values face-to-face interactions at work, challenging the stereotype of the antisocial screen addict.
-> 3. The study, based on a global survey of over 3,000 Gen Z members, reveals their high self-assessment of work ethic, their unique work preferences, and the significant role of managers in addressing their work-related anxieties.
-> 4. Gen Z's work values include a demand for control over their schedules, a rejection of back-to-back shifts, and a preference for direct communication with their teams and managers.
-> 5. Their confidence is juxtaposed with anxiety about work expectations and success, with a notable portion feeling unprepared by their education for the workplace.
-> 6. This generation's blend of digital fluency, demand for flexibility, and work-related anxieties presents a unique challenge and opportunity for L&D professionals to tailor strategies that effectively engage and support them.
-> </details>

 <br>